Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/02/adding-an-ncover-target-to-msbuild-to-get-code-coverage.md

 We also need to set up some some properties that we will use throughout the MSBuild project.
 You probably already have properties, so just add these to your existing list.

-If you are using a 64bit version of Windows, you will need to specify the path to NUnit using “Program Files (x86)” rather than simply “Program Files”.
-NCover comes in a 64 bit flavour, so just use “Program Files” for NCover.
+If you are using a 64bit version of Windows, you will need to specify the path to NUnit using "Program Files (x86)" rather than simply "Program Files".
+NCover comes in a 64 bit flavour, so just use "Program Files" for NCover.

 ```xml
 <ItemGroup>